thegricean/LINGUIST245B/index.md

 ## Schedule

-The course will meet Mondays and Wednesdays from 10-11:20am in Room 460-048.
+The course will meet Mondays and Wednesdays from 10:30-11:50am in Room 460-048.

-Holidays:
-Jan 15 MLK Day
-Feb 19 Presidents' Day

 | Week | Date and topic    |  Date and Topic   |
 |:----:| ---------------------- | ---------------------- |